DataTalksClub/machine-learning-zoomcamp/.tmp/ml-intro-rollout-02-04.md

   browser/Zoom chrome, cursor, watermark, annotations, toolbar, or recording overlays remain.

+### 03-supervised-ml-02-feature-matrix.jpg

+- Disposition: `imagegen`; the original annotations explain rows, columns, X, and y, so this is a bounded educational diagram.
+- Invariant: six rows and six feature columns with the same binary values as the preceding table; one target per row; rows are observations, columns are features, matrix is `X`, target vector is `y`.
+- Crop: `475x300+50+30`, with the camera sliver masked, from the 598x360 source.
+- Output: `03-supervised-ml-02-feature-matrix-imagegen-pilot.png`.
+- Validation: imagegen output inspected at lesson size; all 36 feature values, six targets, row/column labels, X/y labels, and arrows checked;
+  face, webcam, browser/Zoom chrome, cursor, watermark, annotations, toolbar, and recording overlays absent.

 ### 02-ml-vs-rules-06-predictions.jpg

 - Disposition: `imagegen`; the model-to-probability mapping is central to the